Tech Review: Tablo Broadcast TV Streaming and DVR Device (Updated in 2025)

 If you've just started the journey of trying to find a way to watch and record over-the-air TV broadcasts anywhere in your home, the leading devices in 2024 are Tablo (by Nuvyyo, a subsidiary of Scripps) and HDHomeRun (by Silicondust).
 On the other hand, if you've stumbled across this post and are wondering why anyone would need this kind of equipment, consider this scenario: My living room is the only place that receives clean broadcasts from most of the L.A.
 TV stations.
 I have a second TV and antenna in my home office and, having a big tree just outside the window, the reception in that room frequently drops out.
-The Tablo has fixed that problem by taking the feed from the living room antenna and distributing it over my internet connection to our smart TV, Samsung tablet, an iPhone, Roku, and (finally, in late 2024) an Apple TV.
+The Tablo has fixed that problem by taking the feed from the living room antenna and distributing it over my internet connection to anywhere we want at home: a smart TV, a Samsung tablet, an iPhone, Roku, and an Apple TV.

-Before proceeding further, I ran through the Tablo vs. HDHomeRun pros and cons several times before choosing the former.
+Before making the purchase, I ran through the Tablo vs. HDHomeRun pros and cons several times before choosing the former.
 The reasons for that choice are simple: This tech is new to me, so I don't need much, or anything complex...
 Having built-in storage is a plus, and the Tablo is cheaper.
 Upon putting it to use, these are my findings:

 Tablo Pros:

-• Current (4th Generation) models feature two or four tuners, meaning you can watch/record a maximum of two/four channels simultaneously.
+Current (4th Generation) models feature two or four tuners, meaning you can watch/record a maximum of two or four channels simultaneously.

 Tablo Cons:

-• The menu is whacky.
-While writing this, under "Live And Upcoming Sports" (on the Samsung TV app), it lists a college and NFL game starting at the same time.
+The menu is whacky.
+While initially writing this (in 2024), under "Live And Upcoming Sports" (on the Samsung TV app), it lists a college and NFL game starting at the same time.
 Whaaat?
 Oh, now that I'm looking up the details on the internet, these games are days apart.
-The lack of info listed isn't helpful (click to expand this photo).
+The lack of info listed isn't helpful.

 Again, the main reason for products like Tablo or HDHomeRun exist is to enhance the broadcast TV viewing experience.
 At home, this device distributes over-the-air programming from networks like CBS, ABC, NBC, FOX, PBS, etc. to both TVs and some devices that otherwise don't function as TVs.
 On a Reddit thread, I saw someone ask "CNN?"
 No!
 These devices are completely separate from cable TV.
 From something like this, don't expect access to FOX News, MSNBC, CNN, or any of those other partisan channels that we should all avoid anyhow (I have a degree in Broadcasting - email me or leave a comment below if you don't understand the harm cable TV "news" has caused our society).